-Computer-Aided Design and Drafting Program (ELC.1Q)
+Computer-Aided Design and Drafting Program (ELC.1Q) A.C.S.

 Graduate with a solid foundation in AutoCAD.
 Hands-on training in manufacturing, engineering, and architectural drafting.
 Get real work experience with an extensive internship.
 Become a CAD Technician in just 16 months.

 This program leads to an Attestation of Collegial Studies (ACS) recognized by the Minister of Education and Higher Education of Quebec.

 Herzing College Montreal is a post-secondary institution recognized by the Ministry of Education and Higher Learning (permit number 749758) and a secondary vocational studies institution (permit number 534501)

 What is Engineering Design and Drafting?

 Engineering design is the process of developing a tool, machine, or component that meets a specific need.
 This process involves steps like:

 - Conducting research on existing solutions, target users or customers